Kitsch and retro interiors in North Korea

 When Wainwright first visited Pyongyang on a 10-day tour, a large part of him expected to see dilapidated buildings that had been affected by years of decline and decay.
-However, he discovered that the city was characterized by old buildings yet; however, they were modern and bedecked by the most unexpected bright and colorful hues.
+To his surprise, he discovered that old buildings characterized the city.
+Yet, inside, some of them were modern and bedecked by the most unexpected bright and colorful hues.

-Wainwright managed to document the most fascinating techniques and designs in architecture; many of the buildings were designed to symbolize the culture and the attitudes of the people at that time.
-For instance, the Pyongyang Ice Rink is shaped like a skater’s cap while the gym at Chongchun Sports Street is shaped to resemble a pair of dumbbells.
+Wainwright managed to document fascinating techniques and designs in architecture; many of the buildings were designed to symbolize the culture and the attitudes of the people.
+For instance, the Pyongyang Ice Rink is shaped like a skater’s cap, while the gym at Chongchun Sports Street is shaped to resemble a pair of dumbbells.

 The North Korean government & their plans for tourism

 According to Wainwright, this was part of the government’s effort to transform the country into the next most popular tourist destination1.
 By 2020, the communist government expects to draw in more than 2 new million visitors2.